 Rory had actually wondered about shaving his balls before.
 Some of the older boys at school had talked about it after a rugby match, saying that girls really preferred boys to be like that as it was gross to be hairy down there and just much cleaner and tidier when you were smooth.
-He’d listened with interest, but not been totally convinced.
+He’d listened with interest but not been totally convinced.
 Rory had been a bit later than most in reaching puberty so it didn’t feel so long since he’d been relieved to finally get some pubic hair and lost the smoothness that was starting to set him apart from his friends.
 A few weeks after that conversation, Liam in his class had turned up at PE with his big balls shaved smooth.
 It had looked OK, and if Liam - the alpha male in the pack who was never short of a girl or two hanging round him - thought it was a good idea, then perhaps there really was something in it.
 When he had seen that his dad shaved too - shaved everything in fact, and not just his balls - it had seemed like the final seal of approval, although there was some confusion in his mind about how that childish look could be something a mature man might chose.
 Rory was a bit surprised too that his dad, who had been at pains to help when he’d suggested it was time to start shaving his face, hadn’t ever said ever anything about shaving anywhere else.
 He’d wondered before what it might be like to do it but had been worried about cutting himself, so when someone as sensible as Mark had said that it was much better to get someone to do it for you, that seemed to be the answer.

 That night, Rory waited until all seemed quiet in the house before heading to James’s room.
 In one hand were his razor, shaving gel and a face flannel and in the other some hot water in a bucket that he’d found under the sink in the bathroom.
 He’d thought long and hard about what to wear and. at first, he was just going to keep his new trousers on.
 He had experimented in front of the mirror with his ball sack out of the fly but his cock still inside but, although he liked what he saw reflected, he realised that it wasn’t exactly going to be practical for shaving.
-As he re-stowed his balls, a hair on them snagged painfully on the zip,, and he enjoyed the thought of not having to put up with things like that in future once he was shaved, especially as he knew that having his new discovery of the intriguing and rather taboo feeling of not wearing pants was one that he was going to repeat.
-In the end, the easiest thing seemed to be to opt for just his pyjama shorts – it was just too hot and sticky to wear the top that went with them,, but the shorts were loose and would allow James easy access without the embarrassment of being totally naked.
+As he re-stowed his balls, a hair on them snagged painfully on the zip, and he enjoyed the thought of not having to put up with things like that in future once he was shaved, especially as he knew that having his new discovery of the intriguing and rather taboo feeling of not wearing pants was one that he was going to repeat.
+In the end, the easiest thing seemed to be to opt for just his pyjama shorts – it was just too hot and sticky to wear the top that went with them, but the shorts were loose and would allow James easy access without the embarrassment of being totally naked.